 Projects vary in starting time, duration, and weekly time commitment.
-Many projects will be available as full-time summer activities for a period of about six weeks; depending on the nature of the research, other projects could be part-time and last for a whole term or longer.
+Many projects will be available as full-time summer activities for a period of 8-10 weeks; depending on the nature of the research, other projects could be part-time and last for a whole term or longer.

 Participating students will receive a payment to help with subsistence for the duration of the project.
 The standard payment rate will be £237.82 per week for full-time work, corresponding to £10.34 per hour before deductions for a maximum of 23 compensable hours per week.
 Additional hours can be worked on a voluntary basis, but participating students are highly encouraged to dedicate a total of 30 to 40 hours per week for a full-time project.
 Periods of part-time work will be paid pro-rata.
 Please see the UROP specification document for more details.